JamButterEnjoyer/UI-Utils-/README.md

 ---

 ## 📜 Overview
-**Duplication+ Pro** is the next evolution of the popular **UI-Utils** mod.
+**UI-Utils++** is the next evolution of the popular **UI-Utils** mod.
 This upgraded version introduces a **dedicated GUI for testing exploits**, alongside a set of **powerful new tools** tailored to the latest Minecraft duplication glitches and chat-based exploits.

-Whether you're a server administrator testing vulnerabilities or an adventurous player experimenting in singleplayer, Duplication+ Pro gives you everything in one sleek interface.
+Whether you're a server administrator testing vulnerabilities or an adventurous player experimenting in singleplayer, UI-Utils++ gives you everything in one sleek interface.

 ---